It started with my son’s favorite picture book, Math Curse, where I could not get this pattern of numbers:

 0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987, 1597, 2584, 4181, 6765, 10946, 17711, 28657, 46368, 75025, 121393, 196418, 317811, 514229, 832040, 1346269, 2178309, 3524578, 5702887, 9227465, 14930352, 24157817, 39088169

 * Is a Sequence a subset of a Series?
 I am still so confused!
 We are summing here, so doesn’t this make this series-like?
 Thank goodness that this is the first time since Freshman year in college that I have to think about sequences versus series though I will probably get an anxiety nightmare tonight (the kind where you have a test tomorrow and you forgot to go to your math class all semester. yeah. hate those!)

 And who was Fibonacci anyway?

 The “greatest European mathematician of the middle ages”, was Leonardo of Pisa, or Leonardo Pisano in Italian since he was born in Pisa, Italy, the city with the famous Leaning Tower, about 1175 AD.

 By the way, don’t confuse Leonardo of Pisa with Leonardo da Vinci!
 Vinci was just a few miles from Pisa on the way to Florence, but Leonardo da Vinci was born in Vinci in 1452, about 200 years after the death of Leonardo of Pisa (Fibonacci). from Maths Surrey

-Plants illustrate the Fibonacci series in the numbers of leaves, the arrangement of leaves around the stem and in the positioning of leaves, sections and seeds. from Golden Number
+Plants illustrate the Fibonacci series in the number of leaves, the arrangement of leaves around the stem, and the positioning of leaves, sections, and seeds. from Golden Number

 The Fibonacci number sequence is evident in nature by the pattern which gets bigger and bigger from the center of the spiral as the spiral expands out.